 You can find your National Insurance number on your payslip, P60, or letters about tax, pensions and benefits.
-If you have a personal tax account you can also view it there.
+If you have a personal tax account you can also view it there and print a confirmation letter.

 If you still can’t find it, you can either: